dzhsurf/pydui/README.md

 **Why not just wrap the DuiLib API ?**

 This is a good question because DuiLib only works on windows.
 And the author work on mac.
 So, this is not for cross-platform purposes, just personal reasons.

+**The simple layout rule**

+PyDui only has one layout rule, it's easy to understand how it works.